Grading#

 We expect students to focus on the learning experience and not on maximizing the points obtained during the course.
 Points come naturally with gaining knowledge and understanding the course material.
 The grading philosophy of this course reflects this expectation: students receive points not only for regular (pre-defined) activities, but also for exceptional, additional work.
 In short, we reward exceptional academic behavior.

-The total number of points, P, you can earn in Computer Networks far exceeds 10,000.
-If you obtain a grade higher than 10, we (unfortunately) round it down to 10 to meet VU regulations.
+The total number of points, \(P\), you can earn in Computer Networks far exceeds 10,000.
+If you obtain a grade higher than 10, we (unfortunately) round it down to 10.
 This has two important implications:

 1. You can experiment: participating in optional assignments cannot lower your final grade.
 It can only increase it.